Markleton, Pennsylvania: U.S. Public Health Service Hospital No. 47

+Nearby Historical Railroad Tunnels

+Several railroad tunnels were built just downstream from Markleton as the Casselman River flows southwest towards Fort Hill and Confluence.

+Pinkerton Tunnels

+Pinkerton Point, also known as Pinkerton Horn, juts out from the mountainside from the northwest to the southeast, forcing the river to bend around it.
+The Baltimore & Ohio Railroad built a tunnel through the point in 1871.
+A fire broke out in October 1879, destroying the original tunnel and necessitating the construction of a rail line following the river around the point.
+The tunnel was rebuilt, and it reopened in 1885.

+The Western Maryland Railway constructed another tunnel through Pinkerton Point as it built its track in 1911.
+Since the Western Maryland track was on the opposite side of the Casselman River from the B&O track, two bridges were also constructed, allowing trains to travel across the river, through the mountainside, and then back across the river.
+This bridge-&-tunnel sequence is now part of the Great Allegheny Passage rail trail.

 Shoo Fly Tunnel

 A view of the nearby Shoo Fly Tunnel appeared in a collection of photographs from along the Baltimore and Ohio Railroad's rail lines that was published in book form in 1872 and digitized by the DeGolyer Library, Southern Methodist University.
+Significant enhancements were made to it in 1897 and 1902.

+Daylighting

-The Shoo Fly Tunnel was daylighted in 2012 as part of the National Gateway project.
+The B&O Pinkerton Tunnel and the Shoo Fly Tunnel were daylighted in 2012 as part of the National Gateway project.

 Geography

 Markleton is located along the southeastern edge of Upper Turkeyfoot Township.
 It lies along Markleton School Road, to the east of Pennsylvania Route 281, south of the village of Kingwood and north of Fort Hill.
-Mount Zion Cemetery is located on top of the hill above Markleton.
+Mount Zion Cemetery is located on top of the hill above Markleton, alongside the former Mt.
+Zion United Brethren Church, which was formed in 1889.

 Markleton has a post office with ZIP code 15551.
 The post office is on the western bank of the Casselman River, nestled between the river and CSX Transportation's Keystone Subdivision rail line.
 Across the river from the post office is a trail access area for the Great Allegheny Passage rail trail.
 This is the only trail access area with parking between Fort Hill to the southwest and Rockwood to the northeast.